-- The Western and Central Pacific Fisheries Commission (WCPFC) adopted: - CMM 2010-07 on the Conservation Management Measure for Sharks in the Western and Central Pacific Ocean. - CMM 2011-04 on the Conservation and Management Measure for Oceanic Whitetip Shark. - CMM 2012-04 on the Conservation and Management Measure on the Protection of Whale Sharks from Purse Seine Operations. - CMM 2013-08 on the Conservation and Management of Silky Sharks entered into force on the 1 July 2014. - The Indian Ocean Tuna Commission (IOTC) has adopted: - Resolution 05/05 Concerning the conservation of sharks caught in association with fisheries managed by the IOTC. - Resolution 12/09 on the Conservation of Thresher Sharks (Family Alopiidae) caught in association with fishers in the IOTC area of competence. - Resolution 13/05 on the Conservation of Whale Sharks (Rhincodon typus) caught in association with purse seine fishers in the IOTC area of competence, which enters into force on 14 September 2013. - Resolution 13/06 on a scientific and management framework on the Conservation of Shark species caught in association with IOTC managed fisheries, which targets the conservation of Oceanic Whitetip Sharks and entered into force on 14 September 2013 and operates in parallel with Resolution 05/05.
+- The Western and Central Pacific Fisheries Commission (WCPFC) adopted: - 'Conservation Management Measure for Sharks in the Western and Central Pacific Ocean' 2006 which was revised in 2010 (CM2010-07). - o CM2011-04 on the 'Conservation and Management Measure for Oceanic Whitetip Shark'. - CM2012-04 on the 'Conservation and Management Measure on the Protection of Whale Sharks from Purse Seine Operations'. - The Indian Ocean Tuna Commission (IOTC) has adopted: - Resolution 05/05 'Concerning the conservation of sharks caught in association with fisheries managed by the IOTC'. - Resolution 12/09 on the Conservation of Thresher Sharks (Family Alopiidae) caught in association with fishers in the IOTC area of competence. - Resolution 13/05 on the Conservation of Whale Sharks (Rhincodon typus) caught in association with purse seine fishers in the IOTC area of competence, which enters into force on 14 September 2013. - Resolution 13/06 on a scientific and management framework on the Conservation of Shark species caught in association with IOTC managed fisheries, which targets the conservation of Oceanic Whitetip Sharks and enters into force on 14 September 2013 and operates in parallel with Resolution 05/05.